Hennessy Hall (The Mansion)

 The Campus’s Academic Support Center resides within the Monninger Center, with multiple rooms dedicated to tutoring and aiding students in their area of study.
 Students can reserve tutors and times that fit their schedule, completely free of charge.

 The Center’s library resources include — in addition to its 150,500+ general circulating and reference book volumes, and approximately 500 currently received journals in print — several non-circulating collections offering specialized research materials.
 These include the Douglas Lloyd Kahn Collection on the History of Photography and Film with some 2,500+ titles; and the smaller non-circulating collections of Literature by Black Authors, in particular African American writers in first editions; the Florham-Madison and the Twombly estate collections; as well as the archives of Fairleigh Dickinson University founder Peter Sammartino; the New York Cultural Center (NYCC); and those of the Florham Campus.
-The library offers intercampus loans from the Giovatto Library on the Metropolitan Campus as well as from Mahoney Library at the College of St. Elizabeth.
+The library offers intercampus loans from the Metropolitan Campus Library as well as from Mahoney Library at the College of St. Elizabeth.
 Interlibrary loan arrangements with other library resources nationwide are also available.

 For more information on living on campus visit the Office of Residence Life webpage.